Mechanical-Advantage/AdvantageScope/docs/NAVIGATION.md

 ![Choosing a tab type](/docs/resources/navigation/navigation-3.png)

+The selected time is synchronized between all tabs, including the line graph, table, field views, and more.
+Press **←** or **→** to step forward and backward in the log while paused.
 Playback can be toggled using the play/pause button or by pressing the **space bar**.
-The selected time is synchronized between all tabs, including the line graph, table, field views, and more.
+To adjust the playback speed, **right-click** on the play/pause button.

-> Note: To adjust the playback speed, **right-click** on the play/pause button.
+> Note: Stepping through the log uses a 20ms period by default, and uses the synchronized loop cycle times when viewing an AdvantageKit log.

 ## Window Pop-Out